 Info & Exhibitions > Bio

 It wasn't until after he retired that Mr. Ritchie was able to devote himself to serious artistic endeavors.
-During the nearly two decades since, he has taken an autodidactic path from snapshooting to fine art photography.
-His award-winning work, which is exhibited regionally and nationally, is enjoyed by an international audience and owned by a growing number of corporate, commercial, and private collections.
+During the two decades since, he has taken an autodidactic path from snapshooting to fine art photography.
+His award-winning work, which is exhibited regionally and nationally, is enjoyed by an international audience and owned in a growing number of corporate, commercial, and private collections.